Brad Paisley Speaks Out About Not Hosting CMA Awards With Carrie Underwood For The First Time In 11 Years

 “In addition to awarding the year’s best and brightest in the genre, the 53rd Annual CMA Awards will celebrate the legacy of women within country music, and we couldn’t think of a more dynamic group of women to host the show.”

 The 2019 CMA Awards, with Carrie Underwood, Dolly Parton, and Reba McEntire, will air on ABC on November 13.
-The big nominations for this years awards will be announced during a segment on Good Morning America on August 28.
+The big nominations for this year’s awards will be announced during a segment on Good Morning America on August 28.